paulafortuna/feminicidioAvista/README.md

 ![scheme3](https://github.com/paulafortuna/images/blob/main/scheme_3.jpg)

 #### 3.1 Femicide news manual annotation
 First, the annotation of news as referring to a femicide case was conducted manually.
 I started by opening the file in ~/python/data directory, transferring it to any spreadsheet editor and manually tagging news.
 Around 700 news were annotated and marked as femicide, and this procedure took 3h to be applied.
-The resulting file can be found in this [file](https://github.com/paulafortuna/feminicidioAvista/blob/main/classification/data/classified_news.tsv).
+Here it is the resulting [file](https://github.com/paulafortuna/feminicidioAvista/blob/main/classification/data/classified_news.tsv).

 #### 3.2 Geo NER Extraction
 With the annotated data I aimed then at automatically extract the geolocation of the news.
 For this, I extracted from the news title and text all entities of type "LOC" (local).
 I used SpaCy with the Portuguese model  [pt_core_news_sm](https://spacy.io/models/pt) as can be found in the [jupyter notebook](https://github.com/paulafortuna/feminicidioAvista/blob/main/classification/statistics_plot_computation.ipynb).